mozman/ezdxf/docs/source/dxfinternals/datamodel.rst

     ACAD_CIP_PREVIOUS_PRODUCT_INFO
     350     <<< handle to target (pointer)
-    78B     <<< points to a XRECORD with product info about the creator application 3       <<< entry with unknown meaning, if I shoul guess: something with about colors ...
+    78B     <<< points to a XRECORD with product info about the creator application 3       <<< entry with unknown meaning, if I should guess: something with about colors ...
     ACAD_COLOR
     350
     4FB     <<< points to a DICTIONARY